att-circ-contrl/wlBurst_v2_demo/README.md

 The demo code performs the following steps:

 * It picks a dataset.
-Set the appropriate configuration variable to choose a different dataset.
+To choose a different dataset, set the appropriate configuration variable
 * It picks a starting threshold (2 sigma).
 * It runs a detection for each band, plotting burst rate as a function of band.
 This is intended to let you pick the band that has the most burst activity (highest above the false positive background).
 * Once a band is picked, it runs a detection for several different threshold values.
 This is intended to let you adjust the threshold to provide as many true detections and as few false detections as possible.
 * Detection rate vs time in trial is plotted for the chosen band and threshold.
 * Optionally, detected events themselves are plotted, or are rendered using Field Trip's data browser, or both.

 ## Folders